Give your time and make a difference

 For our outdoor activities we recommend that you bring a solid pair of work boots (including steel toecaps if possible) or a pair of wellies, lunch and any refreshments you may need through the day.

-Due to the ongoing Covid-19 pandemic, we are also asking that you provide your own pair of work gloves.
+We also ask that you provide your own pair of work gloves.

 We will provide all of the tools and equipment that you will need.